azhir-physicsx/DORA_VAE/README.md

 <p align="center">
   <img width="40%" src="assets/eps.jpg"/>
 </p>
 During the data preprocessing stage, when converting a non-watertight mesh into a watertight mesh, the new surface will expand by a length of ε (eps) compared to the original surface.
-The smaller this length is, the closer the new surface is to the original surface, but it will also result in thinner structures.
-Learning thinner structures is more challenging for the network.
+The smaller this length is, the closer the new surface is to the original surface.
+However, in some complex cases, it may result in thinner structures.
+It is more challenging for the network to learn these thinner structures..
 Dora-VAE 1.1 was trained on data processed with eps = 2/256 and can generalize well.
 However, when inferring with thinner structures, such as eps = 2/512, the reconstructed surface may have holes.
 To solve this problem, Dora-VAE 1.2 is trained on data processed with eps = 2/512 and can reconstruct a more refined surface.

 ## FAQs